 The Straus Memorial

-This particular memorial honors Isidor and Ida Straus, who were among the most prominent passengers on the titanic.
+This particular memorial honors Isidor and Ida Straus, who was among the most prominent passengers on the titanic.
 Isidor Straus is credited for turning Macy’s into the world’s largest departmental store.
 His wife, Ida, was offered a seat on one of the lifeboats, but she declined the offer, choosing to stay back with her husband.
 The Straus memorial that glistens today at Broadway 106th street features a bronze statue of a reclining female figure, a granite bench, and delicate floral beds.
 The inscription next to the monument reads as

 “Lovely and pleasant were they in their lives…And in their death, they were not divided.”